Liver bird: Representations in the city

 Representations of the bird can be found throughout Liverpool, most numerously on the heritage lamp standards in the town centre on which small versions sit as a top piece.
 The two most famous stand atop the clock towers of the Royal Liver Building at Liverpool's Pier Head, overlooking the Mersey.
-Their names are Bertie and Bella.
-The male, Bertie, looks over the city and the female, Bella, looks to the sea.
+They stand at 18 ft tall with a wingspan of 24 ft.
 The building, headquarters to the Royal Liver Assurance, was opened in 1911.
 The metal cormorant-like birds were designed by Carl Bernard Bartels and constructed by the Bromsgrove Guild of Applied Arts.

 There are other less well-known liver birds in the city.
 A metal bird is on the nearby Mersey Chambers office building, adjacent to the Church of Our Lady and St Nicholas, the parish church of the city of Liverpool.
 Another, a bird carved in stone, topped the St. John's Market building of 1822 until its demolition in 1964.
 The stone liver bird is now displayed at the Museum of Liverpool.

-In 2014 it was announced that a 6ft statue would be placed in the entrance to Liverpool Central station in memory of Paul Rice, former chief executive of Liverpool's Commercial District Partnership.
+In 2014, it was announced that a 6ft statue would be placed in the entrance to Liverpool Central station in memory of Paul Rice, former chief executive of Liverpool's Commercial District Partnership.

-Though nowadays the bird is inseparable in the public mind with Liverpool F.C., the first club to use it as a symbol was Everton.
-It was replaced in the 1930s with the Everton Lock-Up, another Liverpudlian icon.
-Some fans believe it should be reinstated, arguing that as a symbol of the whole city it rightfully belongs to both clubs.
-In 2012, Liverpool FC introduced a club mascot based on the liver bird emblem, named Mighty Red.